Nakazawa Koto: Boshin war

 Nakazawa Koto and her brother joined the shogunate forces of Edo, the Shinchogumi.
 During the crisis between the empire and the Tokugawa Shogunate, Koto allied with the Tokugawa in the Boshin War.
 One cause of the war was Emperor Meiji's declaration that he would decree the abolition of the 200-year-old shogunate and impose direct command by the imperial court.
 Military action by the imperial forces and acts of violence by Meiji supporters in Edo led the Shogun Tokugawa Yoshinobu to attack and attempt to gain control of the court in Kyoto.

 Historical records indicate that, during the Boshin War, Nakazawa Koto defended the shogunate against the attack of the Satsuma and Ogi clans (the Satchō Alliance) in Edo in 1868.
 After those attacks, she and her brother participated in the Battle of Hokuetsu.
 During this battle, Nakazawa Koto, encircled by a dozen enemy samurai, broke the encirclement by defending herself with her katana and then pressing her attackers.

 Legacy

 While Nakazawa Koto worked as a member of the Shinchogumi, she always dressed as a man, even after the officers knew her true identity.
 In addition to being a great swordswoman, it is said that she had an exceptional beauty that left an impression on many people.
 A tale written about her says: "When Koto dresses as a man, many women fall in love with her.
 When Koto dresses as a woman, many men fall in love with her."

 Koto was proud as a swordswoman and decided she would only marry a man stronger than she.
-However, apparently no living man was able beat her in a duel, so she remained single all her life.
+However, apparently no living man was able to defeat her in a duel, so she remained single all her life.
 She died on October 12, 1927.
 Her grave is located in Tone District, Gunma, where she was born.
 Many people visit her tomb to this day.